ondfrukt/ProofOfConcept/README.md

 This project aims to create an analog phone exchange for analog phones, supporting both pulse dialing and tone dialing.

 ## Phone statuses
+Every phone is assigned a status for each moment, depending on how the phone is operated.

-Timer - If the new status initiate a timer
+Hook - If the phone hook is on or off due to the status Timer - If the new status initiate a timer
-Audio -  If a audio is played to the line due to the status Tone - if a tone is played to the line due to the status
+Audio -  If a audio is played to the line due to the status (might not be implemented) Tone - if a tone is played to the line due to the status (might not be implemented)

 | Phone status  | Function                              | Hook | Timer | Audio | Tone |